Justin Turner Preview, Player Props: Red Sox vs. Rays

 Justin Turner At The Plate

-- Among qualifying hitters in MLB play, he ranks 16th in batting average, 31st in on-base percentage, and 34th in slugging.
+- Among the qualified hitters in MLB, he ranks 17th in batting average, 29th in on-base percentage, and 35th in slugging.

-- In 46.8% of his games this season, Turner has driven in at least one run.
-In 22 of those games (17.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.
+- Turner has an RBI in 58 of 125 games this season, with multiple RBI in 22 of them.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.